(309) 555-0100

 How testing connects to mitigation

 Testing and mitigation are two separate steps, not one process.
 Testing measures what's in the air.
 Mitigation is what you do when the number is elevated and you want it lower.
-This page handles the testing request.
-If you already have an elevated result and you're past the "do I need to act" question, head over to radon mitigation.
-There's an internal link for that — you don't need to start over.
+If you already have an elevated result and you're past the "do I need to act" question, head over to radon mitigation help.

 Real estate deadline language

 If there's a closing date involved, be direct about it when you submit.
-Buyers, sellers, and agents often need clear timelines, access coordination, and written results — not a general inquiry form that may take days to route.
-Share the inspection period deadline, how access is handled, and what format the result needs to be in.
-We can't promise same-day testing or guarantee any transaction outcome, but we can make sure your request has the context it needs.
+Buyers, sellers, and agents often need clear timelines, access coordination, and written results.
+Share the inspection period deadline, how access is handled, what format the result needs to be in, and whether radon testing cost needs to be part of the discussion.
+We can't promise same-day testing, quote a flat price, or guarantee any transaction outcome, but we can make sure your request has the context it needs.

 12